Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

   - props are passed -> Similar to the functional component [ see About.js file ]
   - Props are consumed using the constructor -> see UserClass.js file.
     - Inside the constructor of the class based component it is mandatory to use super(props) keyword
+    - to access the prop -> we need to use the following keyword `this.props`